Suffering: A Perfect Leader

 How is your work transforming you?

-How was this accomplished?
+How was it done?
 Through suffering.
 His suffering brought many to salvation.

-And it was only right that God — who made everything and for whom everything was made — should bring his many children into glory.
-Through the suffering of Jesus, God made him a perfect leader, one fit to bring them into their salvation.
+Through the suffering of Jesus, God made him a perfect leader, one fit to bring them [his children] into their salvation.
 (Hebrews 2:10 NLT)

-Your work may involve difficulty and hardship.
-Like Christ, your suffering can make you a perfect leader — it can enable you to fully realize your potential and fully accomplish God’s plan for your life.
+Your sufferings enable you to fully realize and fully accomplish God’s design for your life.

-Remember that the greatest reward for your work is not a pat on the back or an increase in pay.
+And the greatest reward for our work is not a pat on the back or an increase in pay.
+Our greatest reward is being transformed into the image of Christ.